StuartJO/FasterMatchingIndex/README.md

 This likely makes you sad :cry:

-But what if I told you there was a way to make it (somewhat) better...
+But what if I told you there was a way to make it better...

 ## I'm interested now, how can it be made faster?